zezer07/NodejsProject/README.md

 # Cinema-Management-System-

+Web Application for Cinema Clients and Subscriptions Management .

 Website that enables movies and clients' subscriptions management, including employee management - roles and permissions.

 According to employee permissions they can: View, Edit, Add and Delete movies and the clients of the cinema.
 They can also subscribe a client to a movie.